TheRealAnonymous008/quartz/content/details/economics/Competition between Firms.md

 * **Entry** pertains to new firms entering the industry in response to increased industry profits
 * **Exit** pertains to firms that cease production due to losses accrued in the long run.
 Firms exit because they cannot consistently make money

-* Entry and exit to and from the market are the driving forces behind a negative feedback loop towards an equilibrium point
+* Entry and exit to and from the market are the driving forces behind a negative [[Feedback Loop|feedback loop]] towards an equilibrium point
 	* In the long run, *positive profits attract competition* to the market which fuels a negative feedback loop as more firms = more supply = lower market price= lower profit
 	* *Losses cause firms below the shutdown point to leave*.
 This fuels a negative feedback loop as less firms = less supply = higher market price = higher profit.